 However, if you go with a dedicated FX broker, there are a number of ways to make sure you get the best rates:

 - You can avoid major fluctuations.
 If you go in and exchange currency in your high street bank, you’ll be entirely helpless to the whims of the market rates.
 On a bad day, you could seriously pay over the odds through no fault of your own.
 A dedicated FX broker can watch the markets for you and let you know when’s the best time to make the transfer.

 - You can get better rates.
 Dedicated FX brokers usually offer exchange rates much lower than you’ll find in the high street banks, who tend to over-inflate their FX rates.
 Those rates behind the counter?
 Chances are they’re much less favourable than the real rates.

 - You can avoid big fees.
-FX brokers agree a single one-off cost in advance; a price that you agree with before the transfer is made.
-No hidden, last minute costs.
+FX brokers agree on a single one-off cost in advance; a price that you agree with before the transfer is made.
+No hidden, last-minute costs.
 No being charged extra to have the money ‘converted’.
 You know exactly what you’ll get, in advance.